 - 1. the deployment header is in dataset 2,

-- 2. the sample data is in dataset 1, and
+- 2. the sample data is in dataset 1,

-- 3. events are in dataset 0.
+- 3. events are in dataset 0, and

+- 4. the sample data generated by postprocessing is in dataset 4.

 In Standard data storage format, everything is in dataset 1.
 For a full discussion of data storage formats, refer to the section Format of Stored Data.